tensorflow/build/tf_sig_build_dockerfiles/README.md

 * * *

-These Dockerfiles are supported by the TensorFlow team and are published to tensorflow/build on [Docker Hub](https://hub.docker.com/r/tensorflow/build/).
+These docker containers are for building and testing TensorFlow in CI environments (and for users replicating those CI builds).
+They are openly developed in TF SIG Build, verified by Google developers, and published to tensorflow/build on [Docker Hub](https://hub.docker.com/r/tensorflow/build/).
 The TensorFlow OSS DevInfra team is evaluating these containers for building `tf-nightly`.